QuantGov/bluesteel-graphics/README.md

 * --ylabel - y axis label

-### Programmatic API
+### API
-The programmatic API accepts the long form name of all parameters accepted by the Command Line Interface.
+The API accepts the long form name of all parameters accepted by the Command Line Interface.
 The input data should still be the first argument, and must consist of a pandas DataFrame with the X-Axis values as the index.

 ## Installation